eksiscloud/Varnish_6.x/README.md

 I'm using Fail2ban to ban IP of bots too.
 Overkill?

-I've tried comment everything but everything is quite basic thigs and self explaining.
+I've tried comment everything but all I've done are quite basic things and self explaining.
 Some doesn't work or do weird things.